 Lauren Manaker is a Nutrition Advisor at Natalist and Registered Dietitian turned entrepreneur and author.
 She launched her business after struggling with infertility and becoming a mother.
 Her personal experiences shed a spotlight on how much anecdotal and unsupported information is out there, and Lauren has made it her mission is to make accurate nutrition advice more accessible.
-In 2019, she authored the book Fueling Male Fertility: Nutrition and Lifestyle Guidance for Men Trying to Conceive.
+In 2019, she authored the e-book, Guide to Male Fertility.

 Share a little about yourself—the things we wouldn’t learn from simply reading your professional bio.